mochaman/alhena/README.md

 mvn package
 ```

-The `alhena.jar` will be created in the `target/` directory and copied to `target/lib`.
-To run, provide the path to /lib/alhena.jar for -jar.
-For example (if in the target direct
+The `alhena.jar` will be created and copied to `target/lib`.
+To run, call java -jar with the path to /lib/alhena.jar.
+For example (if already in the target directory):

 ```sh
 java -jar ./lib/alhena.jar